haxtheweb/edtechjoker/draft-outline.md

 - What’s a strategy you can engage in in order to refactor toward better code?
 What strategy / how many iterations did I go through to get “better code”? - What makes this code better?
 ### Video 2:
 - What weird event did I implement to solve a UX problem?
 - What is the difference between document and window in javascript?
-Find the Mozilla Developer Network page about this.
+What is globalThis??
+Find these on Mozilla Developer Network page to explore what they are and what you can do with them.
-- Find 8 events that user input can generate via the MDN Web Docs.
+- Find 5 events that user input can generate via the MDN Web Docs.
 Link to examples

 ## Homework Submission
-- Create a HAX.PSU page that has answers to the above after watching the videos
+- Create a HAX.PSU blog post that has answers to the above after watching the videos
-- Finish the "code by the numbers" work started in class together
+- Finish the "code by the numbers" work started in class together **but applied to your card you made previously** and provide a link in your blog post
-- Link to your codepen (or relink to an updated version of your original codepen) where you've added the javascript in and improvements to your 'card'
-- drop link to your page into canvas HW3
+- drop link to your post into canvas HW3

 ---